Headphones Buying Guide

-Be comfortable.
 Ask your friends if you can test-drive their headsets.
 Try several different headphone types.
 You don't want to be stuck with a pair of headphones that hurt your ears or make them overheat.
 Look for accessories that can make for more comfortable listening, like silicone pads for earphones.
 Interchangeable pads can help you adjust the earphones to fit your ears comfortably, and you can easily replace the pads instead of the headphones altogether.

 Store your headphones carefully.
 When you roll up your headset's audio cables, roll carefully.
 All wires have a natural twist; if you wrap your headphone wires incorrectly or too tightly, you can kink or damage them.

 Clean your earbuds.
 Periodically, use a cotton swab and rubbing alcohol to clean your earbuds.
 This will keep oils and wax from your skin from building up and compromising sound quality.

 Keep them off the ground.
 Almost all earbud headphones have Y-straps, which connect straight from your iPod or MP3 player to your ears.
 Neck strap headphones have a strap that rests on the neck, attached to the earbuds.
 If your earbuds fall out, they just drop to your shoulders instead of to the ground.